 Saint Patrick's Cathedral should definitely be on your list of things to see in Dublin—even if at first sight the church looks a bit forbidding, and is tucked away in an urban area that does not really show Dublin’s best side.
 Saint Patrick's Cathedral is also a bit off the beaten path for most tourists.
-Though located fairly near to the Liffey and (if you must know) Temple Bar, the walk can be long-ish and (admittedly) a bit uninspiring.
+Though located fairly near to the Liffey and Temple Bar, the walk can be long-ish and (admittedly) a bit uninspiring.

 In fact, most tourists probably arrive by bus as part of an organized tour.
 But would it be really fair to leave this old (though massively renovated) Christian edifice out of your Dublin agenda?
 Definitely not, as Saint Patrick's Cathedral holds some important historical artifacts and is full of history itself.